Signal-Fire/CyberSmart-Locations-API/README.md

 This method searches the database for any Locations matching the ID of the id parameter.
 If no Locations are found or an error occurs, the request is rejected.
 If the request succeeds, the Location matching that ID will be returned.

-##### FindByLocation(location)
-This method searches the database for any Locations in the given location.
-If no Locations are found or an error occurs, it rejects the request.
-If the request succeeds, all Locations in the location will be returned.

-##### FindConnected()
-This method performs the [ARP](https://www.tutorialspoint.com/unix_commands/arp.htm) command in order to resolve the connected Locations and their hardware addresses.

 #### Insert
 ##### AddLocation(Location)